Can Fraud Be a Federal Crime?

 Contact an Experienced Attorney

 Many people assume that fraud is only an issue for wealthy business executives, but anyone can accidentally commit this crime and end up on the wrong side of a federal prosecutor.
 The legal language for these types of crimes is relatively simple — even filling out a form at the DMV incorrectly or misinforming a customer about a contract can lead to a fraud charge.
-When that occurs, you will want to have a San Diego criminal defense lawyer at your side to protect your future.
+When that occurs, you will want to have a San Diego fraud defense lawyer at your side to protect your future.

 If you or someone you love has been charged with fraud, reach out to jD LAW.
 Our lead attorney has more than 30 years of experience in the courtroom and is a former LAPD investigator.
 He understands the differences between state and federal crimes and can craft a detailed defense on your behalf.
 To discuss your case in a free consultation, call our office at (760) 630-2000.